 Men appear to lack in health knowledge and one must reflect on how health information in conveyed.
 Health education/promotion specialists and health care providers need to ensure that health information and recommendations ‘speak’ to men in a way that will appeal to their needs and entice them to become proactive regarding preventative health care, without making them feel unmasculine.
 Specifically, targeted messaging aimed at reducing risky behaviours amongst men needs to be delivered in creative ways and at venues where men congregate (e.g., sports venues, retail stores and work places).

 Health decision makers and managers need to consider how their health setting can become more accessible and inviting for men.
-Providing more extended hours in order to facilitate access for men who work during the day might help to increase the number of men participate in health promotion programming.
+Providing more extended hours in order to facilitate access for men who work during the day might help to increase the number of men who participate in health promotion programming.
 In addition, community health care settings need to be more ‘men’ friendly.
 Often settings and waiting areas seem to cater more to women and children who statistically tend to be the highest users.
 Making community health care settings more welcoming and inclusive of men will increase men’s access and willingness to participate in health promotion activities.

 Finally, there is agreement in the literature that there are multiple ‘masculinities’.
-Health decision makers and managers need to be cognisant that not all men are the same and preferences for men specific initiatives will vary depending on a number of demographic variables, such as age, socio-economical status, marital status, ethnicity, or sexual orientation.
+Health decision makers and managers need to be cognisant that not all men are the same and preferences for men specific initiatives will vary depending on a number of demographic variables, such as age, socio-economicstatus, marital status, ethnicity, or sexual orientation.

 As such, addressing men’s health needs must include a careful consideration for well-known socio-determinants of health (e.g., age, socio-economic status, level of education, culture), but must also consider the complex biological and socially constructed particularities of men, only then will health education and promotion efforts be well received.

+OVERALL COMMENTS:

+Literature review is well written pointing to areas where improvements need to be made to enhance interventions.
+This would be a stronger paper if some interventions presently in place were reviewed to show how interventions aimed at men can improve health seeking behaviors.

 REFERENCES